I don’t know about you, but around this time of year, I see a lot of “new year, new you!” type of messaging.

 “I would love it if you would shower when you get home so I can snuggle up to you.”

 My husband recognizes when I do this and has pointed it out before.
-As you use this method with your partner, you may both start to recognize it when you’re speaking, and that’s the goal!
+As you use this method with your partner, you may both start to recognize it when you’re speaking, and that’s ok, that’s the goal!
 This means that you and your partner love each other enough to communicate in a way that protects both of your feelings, and that’s incredibly important for having good communication and a good relationship.